 These lakes remain frozen almost up to April.
 So, those looking forward to

 Are you still confused??
 Don’t worry 😉 … I will suggest if you want to see heaps of snow and have a

 However, if you are more interested in nature’s lovely colors pallet and maybe you are very much into photography then the late season is the time.
 You do not really want to miss out on i.e. late-September up to the second week of October when colors are oozing out vividly all over Ladakh!!

 Do you have any questions or suggestions or need any help in planning your trip to Leh Ladakh?
-If yes, please feel free to post them either in the comments section of this article below or in “Ask a Travel Question” section of the website.
+If yes, please feel free to post them either in the comments section of this article below.
 You can also take guidance from many travel experts in our DoW Community Forums and discuss your upcoming travel plans for Dharamshala 🙂

 If you like the article, please feel free to share it with any of your family or friends who are planning a trip to Ladakh.